fpgasystems/hacc/docs/infrastructure.md

 As shown by the table above, there are **two types of deployment servers.** The first type of servers are equipped with only one accelerator card; the second are servers equipped with an heterogeneous variety of accelerators including  Adaptive SoCs, FPGAs, and GPUs (please, see the section [HACC boxes architecture](#hacc-boxes-architecture)).

-Additionally, reconfigurable accelerator cards have all of their Ethernet interfaces connected to a 100 GbE leaf switch (or 200 GbE in the case of the Alveo V80 compute accelerator cards), enabling the exploration of arbitrary network topologies for distributed computing.

 ### AMD EPYC
 EPYC is the world’s highest-performing x86 server processor with faster performance for cloud, enterprise, and HPC workloads.
 To learn more about it, please refer to the [AMD EPYC processors website](https://www.amd.com/en/processors/epyc-server-cpu-family) and its [data sheet.](https://www.amd.com/system/files/documents/amd-epyc-7003-series-datasheet.pdf)